mroui/travel-journal/README.md

 <br/>
 Every user has the opportunity to create a **dream list** of **places to visit**.
 This is possible by setting **pins** on a special **map**.
 These can be small trips in the form of a dream cafe, but also large travels to **unexplored** places, beyond our reach at the moment and those remaining in the sphere of dreams.
 By **adding pins** with an added description and a properly selected color, **you will never forget about them**! :star:
 <br/>
 Do you already have an initial **travel plan**?
 Yes?
-So **let's start planning!** Add fundamental informations like destination, date of departure and return with hours, recognizable name, and also tags with pictorial photo, which are identify your **journey**!
+So **let's start planning!** Add fundamental informations like destination, date of departure and return with hours, recognizable name, and also tags with pictorial photo, which identify your **journey**!
 It's good to add transport and accommodation details like types, possible contact details and also files f.e. tickets. **It's really helpful to have it all in one place.** In the application it is also possible to manage the budget for the trip, so don't forget to fill it too.
 Have not planned detailed informations yet?
 No problem, complete or edit them later. **No rush, just still be organized.** :raised_hands:
 <br/>
 **The travel is planned**, it's time to **start packing**.
 Create a packing list divided into specific categories.
 Check off items that you have already packed.
 Use those offered by the application and **you will not forget anything**. :bikini: :handbag:
 <br/>